 To measure your gluten free flour, I recommend using the spoon or leveling methods.
 In a perfect world, people weigh their flour, but most do not own a kitchen scale.

 Step 2: In a smaller bowl, add the wet ingredients and whisk to blend.
-I melted the butter slightly to make it soft so that it mixes into the wet ingredients easily.
+I melted the butter slightly to make it soft so that it mixed into the wet ingredients easily.

 Step 3: Pour your wet ingredients over the dry ingredients.

 Step 4: Add the mix-ins and mix your cookie dough.
 I recommend letting the dough sit for 5-10 minutes.
-This will help you get rid of any traces of graininess from the flour.
+This will help you eliminate any traces of graininess from the flour.

-*Note that you can mix the cookie dough in a standing mixer if you prefer.
+*Note that you can mix the cookie dough in a standing mixer.

 Step 5: Use a cookie scoop to drop the cookie dough onto a parchment paper-lined cookie sheet.
 You can also make these cranberry white chocolate cookies drop cookie style.